thycotic/privman-docs/getting-started/login.md

 >**Note**:
 >On combined Secret Server/Privilege Manager installations you are initially logged in through Secret Server.
 If this is the case, you can find Privilege Manager by navigating to __Tools | Privilege Manager__.

-Once you create users or setup an authentication provider, the Privilege Manager login screen will provide the login option based on that configured provider.
+The initial login for on-prem happens via NTLM:

 ![Login](images/new-login.png "Privilege Manager login page")

-If you are using NTLM, the Privilege Manager Server Setup Home page opens.
+After logging in the Privilege Manager Server Setup Home page opens.

 ![setup home page](images/pm_server_setup_home.png "Privilege Manager Server Setup Home page")